boharasirshak/discord-meme-bot/README.md

 ## Getting the reddit variables

-*  Create an account on reddit
+*  Create an account on reddit if you don't have one.

 * Join some meme's subreddits [*Optional*].